 Besides the image of a husband who loves the kitchen, Nghia is still a full-time office worker.

 "I'm still a real office worker.
 I only do content creation outside of office hours.
 I set this rule because I don't want TikTok to affect my main job.
-For me, doing many things at once without balance means I can't do anything well," this TikToker emphasized.
+For me, doing many things at once without balance means not doing anything well," this TikToker emphasized.

-Initially working alone, Mr. Nghia now has additional support staff.
+Initially working alone, Mr. Nghia now has additional staff to support him.
 During the 25 hours spent creating content each week, Mr. Nghia will be in charge of coming up with ideas and cooking.
 Filming and editing will be handled by team members.

 Initially working alone, Mr. Nghia now has additional support staff.

-For me, doing many things at once without balance leads to not doing anything well.
+For me, doing many things at once without balance results in not doing anything well.

 At first, Mr. Nghia hardly appeared in videos because he felt that he was not a talkative person in front of the camera.
 At that time, the videos he edited were very simple, with content about recipes, cooking methods or sharing everyday images of his family.

-Surprised to know that 40% of the audience is men
+Surprised to know that 40% of the audience are men

 I think to be remembered and loved by viewers, you have to be honest and sincere first.